- About Us

 Counseling and Psychological Services (CaPS) strives to facilitate the development of RIT students by providing psychological interventions to promote the holistic well-being of our students.
 CaPS has three essential roles for advancing the educational mission of RIT:

-The therapeutic approach utilized by CaPS is flexible, individualized and driven by the specific treatment goals negotiated between the student and clinician as well as by ongoing monitoring of measures to determine the effectiveness of treatment and the levels of recovery or improvement.
-Based on a individual therapy intake, the next level of treatment will be determined.
+The therapeutic approach utilized by CaPS is flexible, individualized and driven by the specific treatment goals identified between the student and clinician as well as by ongoing monitoring of measures to determine the effectiveness of treatment and the levels of recovery or improvement.
+Based on an individual therapy intake, the next level of treatment is determined.